Jayi Rajaguru: Fight

 Filled with rage Rajaguru rearranged his army and occupied the four Praganas on his own with an intention to drive the British out of his state, his country.
 But, the British tried to capture Khurda by force.
 As a result, in September 1804 the King of Khurda was deprived of the traditional rights of Jagannatha Temple which was a serious shock to the King and the people of Odisha.
 Consequently, in October 1804 a group of armed Paikas attacked the British at Pipili.
 This event alarmed the British force.
 In the meantime, Rajaguru requested all the Kings of the State to join hands for a common cause against the British.
 The Kings of Kujanga, Kanika, Harishapura, Marichipura and others made an alliance with the King of Khurda and prepared themselves for the battle.

 Finally, the historical fight occurred between the military of Khurda and the British.
 Fight continued for a long period and Rajaguru was arrested from the Khurdha fort and was taken to Barabati fort.
 He made his all out effort to keep his king safe but finally, Mukunda Deva-II was arrested on 3 January 1805.
 Then Rajaguru and the King were sent to Midnapore Jail from Cuttack, fearing further violence in the State.

 Trial and execution

 Considering the petition submitted by the king from the prison, the British counsels released Mukunda Deva-II and sent him to Puri for settlement.
+In his petition Mukunda Deva-II stated that he was innocent and blamed Rajaguru for instigating the Paiks and being responsible for the trouble caused to the British.
 The trial of Rajaguru was conducted at Baghitota in Medinapur.
 He was declared guilty for waging a war "against the lawfully established government of the land".
 He was ordered to be hanged until death; but was executed on 6 December 1806 in a procedure in which his executioners tied his legs to the opposite branches of a tree and the branches were let off, splitting his body in to two parts.